SidneyTeodoroJr/digital_whiteboard/README.md

 .
 Mouse events (click and drag) are linked to drawing functions.

-## Slider

-.
-A horizontal slider is added to the window to adjust the thickness of the drawing line.

-.
-A label displays the current value selected in the slider.

 ## Main Loop

 The main loop (`root.mainloop()`) is started to run the GUI and wait for user interaction.